Yucho Chow: Life and career

 Yucho Chow was born on 3 June 1876, in Hoy Ping (now called Kaiping), Guangdong province, China.
 Leaving his wife and two children behind, he arrived in Canada in February 1902, with the requirement of paying the $100 head tax.
 It is rumoured that he worked as a house servant while apprenticing with an unknown photographer.
 By 1906, he had the money to buy equipment and open up a photographic studio.

 Although Chow was Chinese, he became as well a favourite photographer for other marginalized communities.
 He opened his doors to customers of South Asian; African; Indigenous; mixed-race and Eastern European descent.
 His marketing slogan, which he emblazoned on his business cards and on the signs at the front of his studio, was "Rain or Shine.
 Anything.
 Anywhere.
 Anytime."
 He often produced photographs in postcard format.
-Chow paid careful attention to his props and backdrops, utilizing them to convey an aura of sophistication and success for his patrons.
+Chow paid careful attention to his props and backdrops, using them to convey an aura of sophistication and success for his patrons.
 In 1935, his studio was extensively damaged by fire, and afterwards he changed his background from European opulence to a striking Art Deco style.

 Over four decades, he captured photos of people across the arc of life's journey: from newborn babies to the recently deceased (whose photographs were sent back to family in China and Europe, and served as an informal death certificate).
 He recorded the faces of entertainers, politicians, families, children and soldiers.
 Outside the studio, he chronicled the community: celebrations, graduating school children, clan events, and celebrity visits.
 Frequently, he also was at the local train station, photographing newly arrived European immigrants.